 Detractors might glance askew at the wonderfully lurid StageFright (aka Aquarius, aka Deliria) and dismiss it as peak Italo-80s excess, cranking the dumbest elements of Flashdance and Friday the 13th to eleven.
 But actor-turned-director Michele Soavi skews baroque with his first feature, giving what should be all cheesy surface a solid backbone, and creating a locked-room slasher poking fun at genre conventions while presenting its giallo plot straight-faced.
 (Soavi’s deadpan humor in the face of utter ludicrousness wouldn’t show up until Cemetery Man).
 The plot has a hefty horror pedigree, penned by Sheila Goldberg (who also wrote Umberto Lenzi’s Ghosthouse) and giallo mainstay George Eastman (former Warrior of the Wasteland ), who also plays the man under the owl mask.
-Soavi himself makes an appearance as a guileless police officer, and the film appropriately screens at Alamo Drafthouse’s Terror Tuesday.
+Soavi himself makes an appearance as a guileless police officer.

 Despite working with Lucio Fulci, Lamberto Bava, Dario Argento, and Joe D’Amato (who produced StageFright), Soavi later said he “didn’t feel ready to direct” when offered the opportunity.
 You’d never guess it, as StageFright confidently blasts open with stylishly choreographed sleaze set to wailing saxophone as a Franju-inspired bird-headed killer attacks.
 The scene’s revealed as the play-within-a-play put on by tyrannically bitchy director Peter (David Brandon), so desperate for a hit that he’s willing to fire lead actress Alicia (Barbara Cupisti) for briefly sneaking off-set with the costume designer to get her ankle checked.
 Unfortunately for all, the ladies went to the nearest psychiatric hospital, attracting the attention of deranged prisoner/former actor Irving Wallace, who follows them back like an animated cat wafting on pie scent.
 After Wallace’s first murder is discovered outside the theater, Peter goes full Grand Guignol, remodelling the play’s anonymous killer after Wallace and locking everyone in to rehearse even more so they can open earlier and capitalize on the audience’s morbid curiosity.